What is a Patient-Centered Medical Home?

 Patient-Centered Medical Home (PCMH) is an innovative program designed to improve primary care and strengthen the patient-provider relationship.
 Once a health center is certified as PCMH, it must follow a set of standards for patient care, coordinated teamwork, and tracking and coordinating patient care over time.

-Our PCMH health centers foster individual long-term healing relationships by creating partnerships between patients and their RPCN providers, care coordinators, and when appropriate, the patient’s family.
+Rushville and Utica, our level 3 PCMH-recognized health centers, foster individual long-term healing relationships by creating partnerships between patients and their RPCN providers, care coordinators, and when appropriate, the patient’s family.
 Patients get the care they need when they need it, in the language they speak, and in a culturally appropriate manner.

 How does a patient-centered medical home approach benefit me?

 You will receive more personalized, coordinated, effective and efficient care as a result of a more personal relationship with your RPCN provider and the entire clinical care team assigned to you.
 RPCN providers should: